 Is there a minimum I should raise?
 We do not require walkers to raise a minimum amount of money.
 But, we encourage everyone to set a fundraising goal and do their best to achieve it!
 Those who raise or donate at least $100 will receive the official, commemorative 2019 Baltimore AIDS Walk & Music Festival t-shirt; those with higher fundraising totals will receive additional awards and other special perks!
 Check out our full incentive list here.

 What is the Community Partner Program?
 This year, Chase Brexton is inviting other local HIV service organizations to join us as Community Partners and keep half the money they raise.
 Participating organizations will join the event as fundraising teams, with a portion of the proceeds they raise directly benefiting their programs and services.
 Click here for more information on becoming an official Baltimore AIDS Walk & Music Festival Community Partner.

 How do I register online?
 Visit our registration portal.
 You will be guided through the registration process.
-Once your registration is complete, you will receive a confirmation email from email@example.com.
-Once you receive your confirmation email, log in and you can update your profile information and personalize your fundraising page.
+Once your registration is complete, you will receive a confirmation email.
+Once you receive your confirmation email, log in to update your profile information and to personalize your fundraising page.

 - I was a part of the 2018 event, is my username and password the same as my 2018 username and password?
 Yes, your username and password will remain the same as long as you register with the same email address you used in 2018.

 - I forgot my username and password.
 How can I find out what they are?
 If you forgot your username or password, click on the “Forgot Username” or “Forgot Password?” link and enter your email address.
 You will receive an email with a link to reset your password.
 You will need to follow this link to update your password.